PayString/rfcs/src/spec/payid-easy-checkout.md

 2. PayID Easy Checkout URL Assembly

 ## PayID Easy Checkout Discovery
-PayID Easy Checkout extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
+PayID Easy Checkout Discovery extends [PAYID-DISCOVERY][] by defining a new link in the PayID metadata JRD returned by a PayID Discovery query.
 This link, defined in the [JRD section](#payid-easy-checkout-jrds) of this specification, includes the PayID Easy Checkout URL representing a resource on the wallet which can be used to complete a payment.

-E-commerce merchants who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URL.
+Payment receivers who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URL.
 Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.